maciosz/IMCA_v2/README.md

  or have any comments or suggestions, please let me know at a dot macioszek at mimuw.edu.pl.

+### Difference from IMCA v1

+- You can provide fasta files instead of sams / bams and IMCA can map them for you, but I don't recommend it.
+Just ignore this feature for now.

+- No `transfer_mapping.py` script, `IMCA.py` instead.

+- Slightly different argument names.
+Please read parameters section.

+- No ambiguous mappings resolving.
+I just leave everything.

 ### Instalation and requirements

 No installation needed.